-- 13.1 Bank accounts held by the Association, details of authorised signatories and signing details are detailed at Section 29 below. - 13.2 Procedures for the receipt of funds are detailed in the Financial Procedures.

-- 13.3 A petty cash float not exceeding £700 shall be held for the purpose of making small payments and properly authorised expenses.
-The Finance Assistant has day to day responsibility for petty cash payments.
+- 13.1 Bank accounts held by the Association, details of authorised signatories and signing details are detailed at Section 29 below. - 13.2 Procedures for the receipt of funds are detailed in the Financial Procedures. - 13.3 A petty cash float not exceeding £700 shall be held for making small payments and properly authorised expenses.
+The Finance Assistant has day-to-day responsibility for petty cash payments.
 In the absence of the Finance Assistant, the Finance Officer will assume responsibility for petty cash payments.
-Detailed petty cash procedures are set out in the Financial Procedures. - 13.4 All bank accounts and petty cash accounts must be reconciled to the relevant books of account by the Finance Assistant on a monthly basis.
+Detailed petty cash procedures are set out in the Financial Procedures. - 13.4 The Finance Assistant on a monthly basis must reconcile all bank accounts and petty cash accounts to the relevant books of account.
 These reconciliations shall be reviewed and certified as accurate by the Finance Officer. - 13.5 The Finance Assistant shall be responsible for the safe custody of all banking documents, including cheques, and cash floats.
 These should be held within the office safe(s) as set out in the Financial Procedures.